formspree/blogophonic-hugo/README.md

 ### Social Icons

-There are three locations in the theme where you can choose to show social icons: header, footer, and contact page.
+There are three places where you can choose to show social icons: header, footer, and contact page.
 Header and footer options are found in site config (`config.toml`) alongside the social accounts.

 ```toml
 [params]